 What is a more permanent solution to tooth bonding?

 Consider porcelain veneers for a more permanent, durable, and long-lasting solution.
-Porcelain veneers can provide the same solutions that tooth bonding offers but is a more permanent fix.
+Porcelain veneers can provide the same solutions tooth bonding offers but are a more permanent fix.
 We recommend dental veneers for adults with cosmetic concerns such as a single crooked tooth, gaps between teeth, and elongating the appearance of short teeth.

 Does the tooth bonding process hurt?